 Many Windows users believe they don't need to pay for antivirus software, and most Mac and Android users think they don't need protection at all.
-It’s true that Windows' much higher profile makes it the biggest target, but OS X and Android are just as vulnerable to malware as Windows.
+It's true that Windows' much higher profile makes it the biggest target, but OS X and Android are just as vulnerable to malware.

-It's worth paying for Windows antivirus software, because even the best free software doesn't include features we consider essential.
+It's worth paying for Windows antivirus software, because even the best free software leaves out features we consider essential.
+(Many antivirus products are sold online for much less than their list prices.)
 Mac and Android users have other options; our favorite Mac AV product costs nothing, and most Android security apps have free versions.

 Windows Antivirus Software Types

-Not all users will need premium suites or even intermediate products.
-If you don't have kids or already have cloud storage, the "starter" product may be enough.
+Not all users will need premium suites, or even midrange products.
+If you don't have kids, or if you already have cloud storage, the basic product may be enough.

-The least expensive paid Windows antivirus products, which generally list from $40 to $60 per year, have the essentials.
-Definition updates and scans are automatic; websites and attachments are screened; and the products should be easy to use.
-Some starter AV programs toss in extra features, such as secure browsers or system optimizers, normally found in pricier products.
+The least-expensive paid Windows antivirus products, which generally list from $40 to $60 per year depending on the number of PCs covered, have the essentials.
+Definition updates and scans are automatic; websites and email attachments are screened, and the products should be easy to use.
+Some basic AV programs toss in extra features, such as file shredders or system optimizers, that are normally found in pricier products.

 These products list from $60 to $80 per year.
-They generally build on the starter packages by adding parental controls, a spam filter or a two-way firewall to catch outgoing data.
+They generally build on the basic packages by bundling in parental controls and a two-way firewall to catch outgoing data, although many add other features.
 But for the full feature set, you'll have to pony up for the premium products.

 Premium Windows Antivirus